 Too often, our health systems are focused on reactive treatment.
 Only around 3% of total health spending is dedicated to prevention across wealthy countries, meaning people live with diseases that could have been prevented or controlled earlier, and health systems must deal with the consequences.

 At GSK, we believe that prevention is the best medicine – for patients, societies, health systems and economies.
 Investing in prevention delivers better health outcomes, is cost-effective, and healthier people are better able to contribute to economies and societies at large.
-For every $1 invested in improving health, an economic return of $2-4 is possible.
-As we all think about how to help people live healthier lives, there is a clear opportunity to shift from funding “sickness systems” to investing in health – enabling earlier action to prevent, diagnose and treat disease.
+For every $1 invested in improving health, an economic return of $2-4 is possible, and by 2040 health improvements could add $12 trillion to global GDP.

 The strongest contribution that GSK can make to preventing and changing the course of disease is through our innovation.
 That’s why we’ve built one of the broadest vaccine portfolios in the industry to help protect all stages of life from childhood to older age.
-We're pursuing technologies such as adjuvants, mRNA and MAPS to deliver more effective vaccines at greater speed, and could be used to create vaccines to fight bacteria and viruses that have eluded scientists for decades.
+We're pursuing technologies such as adjuvants, mRNA and MAPS Technology to deliver more effective vaccines at greater speed, and could be used to create vaccines to fight bacteria and viruses that have eluded scientists for decades.

 Beyond vaccines, we make prevention a focus right across our pipeline, thinking about how we can intervene earlier to prevent and change the course of disease.
-We're pioneering long-acting treatment options to offer innovative solutions that meet the evolving needs of people living with HIV, reducing the challenges they face using daily oral therapy, like stigma, discrimination and problems with adherence.
+We're pioneering long-acting treatment and prevention options to offer innovative solutions that meet the evolving needs of people living with HIV, reducing the challenges they face using daily oral therapy, like stigma, discrimination and problems with adherence.

 Our decades of expertise in respiratory care have led us to evolve treatment goals and create medicines that could bring patients closer than ever before to remission for severe asthma, freeing them from exacerbations (attacks) that cause cumulative lung damage, removing the need for oral corticosteroids, stabilising lung function and controlling symptoms.